bevyengine/rfcs/rfcs/45-stageless.md

                  deal_damage,
                  check_for_death)
                  .chain()
-                 // We can configure and label all systems in the chain at once .label(GameLabel::Combat)
+                 // We can configure all systems in the chain at once .to(GameSet::Combat)
    )
    .run()
 }